 - Pulse fruit separately until they are broken into bean-sized pieces.

 - Mix peanut, fruit, table salt and honey.
 Mix well until everything is coated in honey.

-- Spread over a lipped baking tray lined with a silpat, if you don't have one, oil the tray.
+- Spread over a lipped baking tray lined with a silpat, if you don't have one, use a greased tray.

 - Heat oven to 300 ºF [150 ºC].